psaikido/hugle.uk/pages/suttas/mn/106-imperturbable.md

 ---
 layout: suttas-mn
-title: "MN 106 Anenja-sappaya: Imperturbable"
+title: "MN 106 Āneñja-sappāya: Imperturbable"
 ---

 Not clinging to an identity, or anything at all, is the way.